Mozart stories: ten of the wildest rumours about the great composer's life and death

 Mozart's burial, as depicted in the film, Amadeus

-2. He had Tourette's Syndrome
+Rumour 2: He had Tourette's syndrome

 In 1992 the British Medical Journal claimed that Mozart’s mannerisms and his scatological letters showed he had Tourette’s.
-But his bums-and-poo humour was evidence of high spirits and was common in middle-class Vienna.
+But his bums-and-poo humour was in fact evidence of high spirits and was common in middle-class Vienna.

-3. Mozart myths: he died rehearsing the Requiem
+Rumour 3: He died rehearsing the Requiem

 In the decades after Mozart's death, the new Romantic ideas of composer-as-tortured-artist embroidered the story of the Requiem’s composition.
 But the day-of-death rehearsal with friends, and his sobbing during the Lacrimosa, is fanciful: the last sing-through happened earlier.